2025 Ride Closure Calendar for Tokyo Disneyland & DisneySea

 With routine maintenance going downhill at Walt Disney World and Disneyland and corners cut on upkeep, this difference is even starker.
 During our most recent visit to Tokyo Disney Resort this holiday season, everything looked spectacular.
 It was a very stark contrast to how many of the rides in the U.S. parks look and feel.
 (About the only “exception” to this is Haunted Mansion, which might be a little too well maintained at Tokyo Disneyland!)

-The bad news is that Tokyo Disney Resort is about a year behind the U.S. parks in its phased reopening.
-If you feel this has been unnecessarily slow and belabored at Walt Disney World, well, it’s even worse at Tokyo Disneyland and DisneySea.
-At least, for now.
+The bad news is that Tokyo Disney Resort is about two years behind the U.S. parks in its phased reopening.
+If you feel this has been unnecessarily slow and belabored at Walt Disney World, well, it’s much worse at Tokyo Disneyland and DisneySea.

 In addition to scheduled attraction refurbs, unscheduled downtime can also occur during a visit.
 This usually only occurs for a few hours at a time, so if you find an attraction is closed during your visit to Tokyo Disney Resort and it’s not listed below, it’s likely a temporary closure that will last a few hours.
 Check with nearby Cast Members to confirm.